 Printing firms such as McCorquodale & Co.
 Ltd. in Britain and Pantone Press in the United States could now direct print colourful showcards and other advertising material displaying the shade ranges of a particular line of make-up.

-See also the booklet: New Make-up Color Fashions by Max Factor
+Also see the company booklet: New Make-up Color Fashions by Max Factor